Data Warehouse Testing Tool

 Data integration creates complex challenges with testing.
 For integration testing, multiple rules must be created and grouped together.
 Then the execution is orchestrated in the correct order to ensure the data is integrated correctly.

-For example, the end of day inventory of MARKET_VALUE table gets data from multiple sources and in different order.
+For example, the end-of-day inventory of MARKET_VALUE table gets data from multiple sources and in different order.

 MARKET_VALUE